Robert Creamer: Early life and education

+Career

 Creamer was one of the first hired on the staff of Sports Illustrated in 1954.
 He served the magazine as a senior editor from inception to 1984, and wrote the weekly Scorecard section of the magazine.
 He also wrote for The New York Times.

 As an author, Creamer wrote what many consider the definitive biography of Babe Ruth, titled Babe: The Legend Comes to Life, in 1974.
 Reviewing the book for The New York Times Book Review, Roger Angell wrote that Ruth had "at last found the biographer he deserves in Robert Creamer."

-Creamer wrote seven other baseball related books, including biographies of Mickey Mantle, Casey Stengel, Ralph Houk, the sportscaster Red Barber and the umpire Jocko Conlan.
-He also wrote Baseball in '41: A Celebration of the "Best Baseball Season Ever" (1991) (later published in paperback as Baseball and Other Matters in 1941).
+Creamer wrote seven other baseball related books, including a biography on Casey Stengel titled Stengel: His Life and Times in 1984.
+Additionally, he co-wrote several autobiographies and books, notably with Ralph Houk, sportscaster Red Barber and umpire Jocko Conlan.
+He also wrote Baseball in '41: A Celebration of the "Best Baseball Season Ever" (1991).
 Creamer's lone novel, A Resemblance to Persons Living and Dead, is loosely based on politics, personages, and the environs of Tuckahoe and the town of Eastchester, New York.

 In retirement, Creamer occasionally wrote retrospective articles for SI and could be seen on television commenting on historical moments in sports, many of which he had covered.
 Creamer was a recipient of the 2012 Henry Chadwick Award from the Society for American Baseball Research (SABR).
 He also appeared in Ken Burns' documentary Baseball and numerous other television baseball programs, including When It Was a Game.

+Personal life and death

+Creamer was married to Margaret Schelz for 53 years, from 1948 until her death in 2001.
+The couple had five children together: sons James, Tom, John, and his daughter, Ellen.

-Creamer died of prostate cancer on July 18, 2012 in Saratoga Springs.
+Creamer died of prostate cancer on July 18, 2012, in Saratoga Springs, New York.
+He was survived by his companion Barbara Eaton (died 2019) and his five children, as well as six grandchildren.